nicorising/advent-of-code/README.md

 # Advent of Code Solutions

 My [Advent of Code](https://adventofcode.com) solutions!
 I discovered AoC in 2019, and ever since I've done every year in a different language.
-Most are incomplete, but I plan to eventually go back and get every star.
+Due to the holidays being a busy time, most are incomplete, but I plan to eventually go back and get every star.
 If I'm feeling particularly motivated, I may clean up old code, but I probably won't change the general approches to problems.

 ## Languages